Calling all Sponsors!

 We are inviting corporate sponsors who have a personal or professional interest in mental-health, nutrition, science, wellness and education to help support the following event:

-The launch of Dr. Rachel V. Gow Charitable Trust on Wednesday 01 November 2017 at 5.30 – 9.00 pm at Hotel Du Vin (formerly known as Cannizaro House), West Side Common, Wimbledon, London SW19 4UE.
+The launch of my charitable trust Nutritious Minds on Wednesday 01 November 2017 at 5.30 – 9.00 pm at Hotel Du Vin (formerly known as Cannizaro House), West Side Common, Wimbledon, London SW19 4UE.

 Our major costs are the rental of the venue, catering and promotional material and without the kind and generous support of sponsors the event would just not be possible.
 We cordially invite you to please consider the following sponsorship options: